jillesca/nso-restconf-dns-example/README.md

 make -C $REPO_DIR build
 ```

-Everytime you build the environment, netsim & ncs are stopped, then the any existing environment (`$NCS_RUN_DIR`) is deleted.
+Everytime you build the environment, netsim & ncs are stopped, then the environment on `$NCS_RUN_DIR` is deleted.
 This is useful to start from scratch everytime when experimenting.

 ### Run example